 P90X has since expanded into several different workout programs to reach a more significant number of goals.
-Today’s plans include the traditional P90X as well as P90X2 and P90X3.
+Today’s plans include the traditional P90X as well as P90X2 and its third installment, P90X3.

 P90X bodyweight workouts are known for being intense, exhausting, and sweaty.
 Over 90 days, you’ll cycle through 12 workouts, six days a week, for up to 90 minutes at a time.